 'One of the funniest, most riotously inventive and enjoyable novels you’ll read this year' - Observer

 Roland Barthes is knocked down in a Paris street by a laundry van.
-It’s February 1980 and he has just come from lunch with Francois Mitterrand, a slippery politician locked in a battle for the Presidency.
+It’s February 1980 and he has just come from lunch with Francois Mitterrand.
 Barthes dies soon afterwards.
 History tells us it was an accident.

 But what if it were an assassination?
 What if Barthes was carrying a document of unbelievable, global importance?
 A document explaining the seventh function of language – an idea so powerful it gives whoever masters it the ability to convince anyone, in any situation, to do anything.

-Police Captain Jacques Bayard and his reluctant accomplice Simon Herzog set off on a chase that takes them from the corridors of power and academia to backstreet saunas and midnight rendezvous.
+Police Captain Jacques Bayard and his reluctant accomplice Simon Herzog set off on a chase that takes them from the corridors of power to backstreet saunas and midnight meetings.
 What they discover is a worldwide conspiracy involving the President, murderous Bulgarians and a secret international debating society.

 'A beacon of hope in a dark world' Cathy Rentzenbrink, The Pool

+One night in November 2015, when Antoine Leiris was at home looking after his baby son, his wife Hélène was killed, along with 88 other people, at the Bataclan Theatre in Paris.
 Three days later, Antoine wrote an open letter to his wife’s killers on Facebook.
 He refused to be cowed or to let his baby son’s life be defined by their acts.
 ‘For as long as he lives, this little boy will insult you with his happiness and freedom,’ he wrote.
 Instantly, that short post caught fire and was shared thousands of times around the world.
+An extraordinary and heartbreaking memoir, You Will Not Have My Hate is a universal message of hope and resilience in our troubled times.

 -16°C, sunlight, silence.
 I drove the children to school, then went to see the revolution.
 I walked between the tents.
 Talked with revolutionaries.
 They were weary today.
 The air was thick with the smell of old campfires.